 -

-Tip: To route all assets in a project or folder for approval, simply click ‘Route Project for Approval’ or ‘Route Folder for Approval’ on the right side of your screen while inside the project.
+Tip: To route all media in a project or folder for approval, simply click ‘Route Project for Approval’ or ‘Route Folder for Approval’ on the right side of your screen while inside the project.

 5. Next, set a due date and time for the stage—for example, 'Legal team to review by Friday at 12 PM PST.'
 This ensures reviewers know exactly when their feedback is due.

 7. Once reviewers are added, choose their permissions—such as whether they can comment, leave a decision, or simply view the asset.
+Ensure that at least one reviewer per stage has approval decision permissions in order for the approval workflow to progress once live.

 To learn more about approval routing permissions, check out this Help Center article.